 - Academic research where the primary purpose relates to promoting reconciliation.

-- Repairing of those issues which lead to division, conflict, and barriers to a deeply reconciled and peaceful society;
+- Repairing – focusing on issues which lead to division, conflict, and presented barriers to a deeply reconciled and peaceful society;

-We will support projects which focus on the following priority themes:
+We will support organisation whose projects and applications focus on the following priority themes:

 General factors which will be used in assessing applications include: